| Author |

 |

 Same seller has several state revenues listed with bogus cat values.
 This is not unusual at all for them.
 Correct cat numbers, but fantasy valuations.
-SC BL47 Mint; cat $10; eBay lot lists $40 PA ST8 Used (actually ST27); cat $17.50; eBay lot lists $90 |
+SC BL47 Mint; cat $10; ebay lot lists $40 PA ST8 Used (actually ST27); cat $17.50; ebay lot lists $90 |

 Send note to Staff